wetransform/hc-documentation/docs/setup-hc/edit-metadata-config/2015-02-10-theme-edit-metadata.md

 hale»connect supports the use of gmx:anchor encoding for gco:CharacterString elements that exist in hale»connect generated metadata.
 Markdown style notation can be used to specify a text value and URL.
 A gmx:Anchor encoded element can be generated using the pattern: \[<text\>\](<link\>)

 There are some exceptions where this will not work as expected due to special handling.
-The ``Namespace (Authority URL)`` string field in the contact for metadata cannot be encoded as gmx:anchor.
+The ``Namespace (Authority URL)`` string field in the contact for metadata cannot be encoded as gmx:anchor. ``Use limitations`` is another example of a string field which cannot be encoded using gmx:anchor.

 In the following example, a gmx:anchor is added as ``defaultValue`` and it is added to the ``enumValues`` field.